uuner/htet2d/README.md

 htet2d
 ======

-Console-only implementation of tetris in Haskell.
+TUI implementation of tetris game in Haskell.

-UI is terminal-only, somewhat similar to sedtris.
+Runs in a terminal.
+Visually somewhat similar to sedtris.

 I use this old code as a playground to try new things from time to time.